Ramat Denya

 Ramat Denya (Hebrew: רמת דניה) (lit.
 "Denya Heights") is a neighborhood in southwest Jerusalem.
 It was established in 1970 between Kiryat Hayovel and Bayit Vegan, 780 meters above sea level.
 Denya was the name of the development company that built the first apartment buildings.

+History

+The construction of the neighbourhood began in 1964 by the development company "Denia Company for Development Ltd." (now "Danya Cebus") and was named after it, on agricultural land from the abandoned village of Malha.
+Most of its residents are secular, including intellectuals, doctors, members of the Knesset, city council members, and lawyers.
+A small commercial center is located at the heart of the neighbourhood.
+It is known for its quiet atmosphere, and only in 2012 did buses begin operating there as part of a shuttle service to the light rail station at Mount Herzl.
+The main street is named after Aryeh Kubovy.
+The small neighbourhood has a few thousand residents, most of whom are retirees, and it is divided into four areas: high-rise buildings located above the park between Kubovy and Gelber streets, older private houses scattered in the heart of the neighbourhood (on Gelber, Sharam, Leibowitz, Abel Pann, and Zeitlin streets), terraced apartment buildings, and the new Ramat Dania area near Beit VeGan, consisting of semi-detached villas (on Yossi HaTzayar, Granados, Deskel, Shir LeShlomo, and Yemima streets).

 Streets

 The streets in Ramat Denya are named for: Abel Pann (1887–1963), an artist and teacher at the Bezalel Academy of Art and Design; Aryeh (Louis) Kobovy (1896–1966) a Labor Zionist leader in Belgium and Israeli consul to Poland and Czechoslovakia; Zeitlin in memory of two brothers, Hillel (1872–1943), a philosopher and researcher of Hasidism who was killed by the Nazis, and Aharon (1898–1973), a writer and poet; Edward Gelber (1904–1971), a Canadian Zionist leader who emigrated to Israel in 1954 and his wife Hanna a notable physician and a WIZO leader in Israel; Yosef Haim Shrim (1851–1949), rabbi of the Syrian Jewish community; Zvi Leibowitz (1897–1980), a Jerusalem municipal planner who oversaw the transport of supplies to Jerusalem during the siege of 1948.